 1. Commercial pilot

-A commercial pilot flies aircrafts for commercial airlines.
+A commercial pilot flies aircraft for commercial airlines.
 To become a commercial pilot, you need a high school diploma and a commercial pilot’s license.

 2. Air traffic controller